Woodhaven and Cross Bay Boulevards buses: Q21

 The Q21 previously had an additional branch called the Q21A, which provided service between Brooklyn and the Rockaways.
 This route began at the New Lots Avenue subway station in the New Lots subsection of East New York, Brooklyn.
 It ran east along Linden Boulevard, then south along Cross Bay Boulevard to the Rockaways.
 Unlike the Q21, the Q21A traveled east to Far Rockaway at the Mott Avenue subway station, a total distance of 13 mi.
 The route initially used Beach Channel Drive east of the Cross Bay Bridge, later using Rockaway Beach Boulevard/Edgemere Avenue (adjacent to the Rockaway Freeway).

 A second branch, the Q21B, ran from New Lots Avenue non-stop to Beach 98th Street at the Rockaways' Playland amusement park.
 It then made stops in Rockaway Park and Neponsit before terminating at the beaches of Jacob Riis Park on the western portion of the peninsula.
 This route only operated during the summer months of 1936.
-Under the 2025 bus redesign, this route was eliminated due to the Q11's reroute in Lindenwood.

 A 2007 Orion VII OG HEV (3642) on the Howard Beach-bound Q21 bus crossing Metropolitan Avenue.

 A 2007 Orion VII OG HEV (3636) on the Elmhurst-bound Q21 in "school tripper" service at Beach Channel Drive/Beach 102nd Street.